AdelitaMartinez/image-search-app/README.md

 This project utilizes the [Unsplash API](https://unsplash.com/developers) to fetch high-quality images based on user queries.
 The API provides a vast collection of freely-usable images, allowing users to discover and explore diverse visual content.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

 ## Acknowledgements

 - Images provided by [Unsplash](https://unsplash.com/).
-- Built with ❤️ by Adelita Martinez
+- Built with ❤️ by myself - Adelita Martinez
 - Connect with me on [LinkedIn](www.linkedin.com/in/adelitamartinez)